laminas/technical-steering-committee/meetings/minutes/2022-08-01-TSC-Minutes.md

 This was met with agreement.

 Max and Geert wondered if we should be pinning the _dependencies_ for laminas-coding-standard to minor versions as well, to prevent breakage.
+Geert suggested going so far as to pin to patch versions, as he's encountered BC breaks/bugs between patch versions on more than one occasion.

 #### Decision

 We decided to roll a new major, and start pinning dependencies to minor releases to prevent future headaches.
+We will pin phpcs itself to patch versions.

 ### Commercial Vendor Program application